-The direction and rate of tidal streams to be observed will be specified in the Survey Instruction or in areas that the SIC deems necessary due to significant tidal stream for a period of at least 35 days.
+Tidal stream direction and rate are to be observed in the locations specified in the Survey Instruction or in areas that the SIC deems necessary due to significant tidal stream for a period of at least 35 days.

 These observations are at a minimum to determine the tidal stream in the 'surface' layer of the water column; which is top 25m depth band below MSL.
 Observations are to be undertaken within anchorages and adjacent to wharfs when the tidal stream is greater than 0.5 ms-1.